Nonlinear reconstruction of general dark energy theories: Reconstruction of -essence

 Before proceeding, we digress briefly to remark that the reconstruction framework proposed in Refs.~\cite{EFT_reconstruct1, EFT_reconstruct2, EFT_reconstruct3, EFT_reconstruct4} is similar to what we have described above, except that the theories they reconstructed include more terms: they need to first fix $\phi(t)$ to be proportional to $t$ through a field redefinition, and then subscribe the definition of $\phi(t)$ into the EFT parameters in the action.
 The theories reconstructed this way can be considered as the first few terms of the Taylor expansion with respect to $X$ of a full theory, whose expansion parameters are functions of $\phi$.
 These papers also mentioned that they can reconstruct higher-order expansion terms by utilizing higher-order EFT parameters, which resolves the under-constraining problem seen in the last paragraph.
 In summary, their reconstruction framework mainly focuses on reconstructing these $\phi$-dependent functions, and they can better describe the general DE theory when expanding more terms.
 As a comparison, the reconstruction method proposed in this paper usually requires a prior narrowing-down of the general DE theory, Eq.~\eqref{GG action}.
 However, except for theories with the form of $K(\phi, X)=V(\phi)+f(\phi)X+q(\phi)X^2$ we are discussing here, the reconstructions of all the other DE models are mainly based on solving the differential equation~\eqref{EFT relation} to obtain the evolution of $\phi(t)$ and $X(t)$ (as we will see in the following part of this paper), and thus we can derive both $\phi$ and $X$-dependence of DE theories.

 Now return to our discussion of the reconstruction framework.
 As shown in~\cite{k_essence_stability}, in most cases, the phenomenon of phantom crossing, i.e., the equation of state $w_{\textrm{DE}}$ crossing $-1$ at some point $t_\textrm{p}$, poses theoretical obstacles for minimally coupled scalar-field dark energy scenarios like $k$-essence.
 Therefore, here we analyze the behavior of the reconstruction results through the phantom crossing.
-According to~\cite{k_essence_stability}, the equation of state $w_{\textrm{DE}}$ of a $k$-essence theory $K(\phi, X)$ can stably cross $-1$ only when at this time it satisfies
+In Ref.~\cite{k_essence_stability}, the author first assumed a positive sound speed for DE, i.e., the classical gradient stability, and then analyzed the evolution of the background equation of motion of the scalar field.
+They found that the equation of state $w_{\textrm{DE}}$ of a $k$-essence theory $K(\phi, X)$ can stably cross $-1$ only when at this time it satisfies

 More details can be found in Section III of Ref.~\cite{k_essence_stability}.
 From the relation $2c(t)=\rho_{\textrm{DE}}(t)+P_{\textrm{DE}}(t)=\rho_{\textrm{DE}}(t)\left[1+w_{\textrm{DE}}(t)\right]$, the function $c(t)$ will change its sign at the phantom crossing, and so $c(t_\textrm{p})=0$.
 The square of the speed of sound for $k$-essence can be written as